GreenRabite/genshin-impact-signon-chrome-extension/README.md

 7) After this, the timer will reset every 12AM Shanghai timezone (UTC+8) the next day

 ## Future Roadmaps
-1) Find out when the check-ins actually reset and base it off that
-2) Pass messages from my background scripts to the content scripts so it knows to only run the script if a certain message was passed to it
+1) Pass messages from my background scripts to the content scripts so it knows to only run the script if a certain message was passed to it
-3) Clean up the code
+1) Clean up the code
-4) Better looping.
+1) Better looping.
 Instead of using sleep to wait for state change, we should use a loop
-5) Better testing
+1) Better testing

 ## ChangeLog
 Build     | Description